HackerRouter/carpetmod112-modified/README.md

 # Carpet Mod 1.12.2-modified
 Yes.

-I hadn't pushed cuz my network has some errors.
+I hadn't pushed cuz my network has some errors.(and i need to learn how this thing works)

 I promise I'll update the descriptions of every setting when I release a release version.